sympy/sympy/doc/src/guides/solving/solve-equation-algebraically.md

 ### Restricting the domain of solutions using {func}`~.solve`

-By default, SymPy will return solutions in the complex domains, which also includes purely real and imaginary values.
+By default, SymPy will return solutions in the complex domain, which also includes purely real and imaginary values.
 Here, the first two solutions are real, and the last two are imaginary:

 ```py
 >>> from sympy import Symbol, solve